Skip navigation

 Cholesteatoma

-Cholesteatoma is a type of skin cyst located in the middle ear.
+Cholesteatoma is a type of skin cyst that is located in the middle ear and mastoid bone in the skull.

 Causes

-Cholesteatoma can be a birth defect (congenital), but it more commonly occurs as a complication of chronic ear infection.
+Cholesteatoma can be a birth defect (congenital).
+It more commonly occurs as a result of chronic ear infection.

 Symptoms